Camaron rebosado is the Filipino version of Japanese shrimp tempura but more often served with sweet and sour sauce.

-I cook camaron rebosado with tapioca starch, water and small pieces of ice.
-I don’t overmix the batter so that tiny lumps of flour remain.
+I cook camaron rebosado with tapioca starch and ice-cold water.
+I don’t overmix the batter so that tiny lumps of starch remain.
 These lumps become really crispy during frying.

 - Remove the heads and shells of the shrimps, leaving the tails on — not for decoration but to making dipping in the batter easier.